greenkidneybean/bchb524/README.md

 * HW 10
     * 23.1 - SQL lookup scientific name of user-supplied organism
     * 24.1 - SQLObject lookup scientific name of user-supplied organism
+* HW 11
+    * 25.1 - Use SQLObject to find lineage of a user supplied organism name